 Minimalism can seem so ridiculous sometimes if you don’t understand the true benefits.
 It has nothing to do with how much money you do or don’t have.
 Although many are finding financial freedom from taking on a new life philosophy of minimalist living.

 My new minimalist goal is to be able to move into our next apartment with less furniture and easily unpack books, cosmetics, clothing, accessories, dishes, and cookware, and put them all away in a few hours.
-Finding the most auspicious arrangement of furniture with Feng Shui may take more time, but unpacking would not.
+Finding the best arrangement of furniture may take more time, but unpacking would not.
 This may sound absolutely impossible, yet the feeling of not dreading moving ever again is a dream of mine.

 Taking my simplicity one step further is clearing out anything that isn’t needed to continue daily life, or that does not create absolute beauty and artistry in the decor.